 DVT is treated with either blood thinners, which cut the blood’s ability to clot; IVC Filters, which are small and cone shaped and fit inside the inferior vena cava, and compression stockings that are tight at the ankle and looser as they touch the knee.
 These are available in non-prescription, OTC versions, but stronger versions that are expertly fitted can be described by your doctor.

 Although the major manufacturer in the U.S. is C. R. Bard, and Bard Peripheral Vascular Inc., there are still some prominent companies involved in the sale and manufacture of retrievable IVC Filters, including ALN, Johnson and Johnson, B. Braun Medical, Rafael Medical, and Rex Medical.

 The following devices have been reported to be faulty, including prone to break and migrate to internal organs.

 You might have a legal claim if you have a medical diagnosis of organ perforation or damage post-procedure, due to facture or migration of filter parts or medical records showing vein scarring or damage.
 The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
-You’ll further benefit from our 3-tiered case evaluation system that ranks your case in terms of projected final recovery.
 Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
 Use the form on this page to get started.